Why stacking 7 tools costs more than an integrated solution

 Increased competitiveness

-- Time and resources freed up to focus on your core business
+- Free up your time and resources to focus on your core business

 - Ability to respond faster than your competitors